mikeusru/reposcribe/README.md

 ## Features

 * Includes built-in ignores for common unwanted files (e.g., `.env`, `*.log`, `*.pyc`, `node_modules/`, images, lock files) in addition to your project's `.gitignore`.
+* Supports project-specific `.reposcribe_ignore` files for excluding files only from RepoScribe without affecting version control.
 * Automatically ignores the `.git` directory.
 * Automatically ignores the output file if it resides within the project directory.
 * Recursively scans the project directory.